Syrup-2005/Comp2042-CW2025/ReadMe.md

 Compilation:
 1. Download all files from Overhaul-Version branch.
-2. Extract into desired location
+2. Extract and open the file into IntelliJ
-3. Compile and Run with Maven using javaFX
+3. Compile and Run with Maven using javaFX as shown in Demo.MP4

 -------------------------------------------------------------------------------------------------